sliang11/PU-Shapelets/README.md

 We have provided two sample datasets.
 For more datasets, please download them from the UCR archive:

+	Yanping Chen, Eamonn Keogh, Bing Hu, Nurjahan Begum, Anthony Bagnall, Abdullah Mueen and Gustavo Batista (2015).
+	The UCR Time Series Classification Archive.
+URL www.cs.ucr.edu/~eamonn/time_series_data/

+Note that we have conducted our experiments on the 2015 version of the UCR archive.
+For the latest version (2018), please see

 	Hoang Anh Dau, Eamonn Keogh, Kaveh Kamgar, Chin-Chia Michael Yeh, Yan Zhu, Shaghayegh Gharghabi , Chotirat Ann Ratanamahatana, Yanping Chen, Bing Hu, Nurjahan Begum, Anthony Bagnall , Abdullah Mueen and Gustavo Batista (2018).
 The UCR Time Series Classification Archive.
 	URL https://www.cs.ucr.edu/~eamonn/time_series_data_2018/

-This is the latest version of the UCR archive.
-However, we have conducted our experiments on the 2015 version of the UCR archive:

-	Yanping Chen, Eamonn Keogh, Bing Hu, Nurjahan Begum, Anthony Bagnall, Abdullah Mueen and Gustavo Batista (2015).
-	The UCR Time Series Classification Archive.
-URL www.cs.ucr.edu/~eamonn/time_series_data/

-There may be certain differences in the data.
+There are certain differences between the two.

 Due to the large size of the test set of MALLAT as well as a large warping window, Classify_Propagating_1NN.cu can run for a VERY LONG time (several hours per seed) on this dataset.
 We STRONGLY suggest that you begin